-Maybe it’s because I’m an only child (birth order does matter) or because I have 4 kids 4 and under (kids close together in age changes dynamics), but raising independent children is very important to me.
+Maybe it’s because I’m an only child (birth order does matter) or because I have 5 children very close in age (kids close together in age changes dynamics), but raising independent kids is very important to me.

-1. “Just give it a try.”
+1. “Let’s give it a try.”

 If you’ve already explained enough that you know your child understand what needs to be done, let them give it a try.

-2. “It’s not that you can’t, you just can’t yet…”
+2. “It’s not that you can’t, you just can’t YET…”

 3. “It doesn’t matter how many tries it takes.”

 There’s wisdom in quitting something that’s unwise, unfruitful, or wrong, but kids need to know that the majority of things in life take a lot of real hard work and effort.
 And that’s okay.
-It’s really really okay.
+It’s really, really okay.